OpenHFT/Chronicle-Map/README.md

 ```

-it could error :

-this code will produce a java.lang.IllegalArgumentException
+This example will throw an java.lang.IllegalArgumentException because the entrySize is too small.

 ```java
 @Test